Flat Tire At Night? Here’s What To Do

 Step 1: Identify The Puncture

 A puncture can be caused by a nail, screw, piece of metal, or another object that has gone through the tire and into the tube.
-If the object is large enough, air will escape from the tire and it will become flat.
-If you can’t find the puncture, try using a stick to feel around inside the tire for any objects that may have made it.
+If the object is large enough, air will escape from the tire and become flat.
+If you can’t find the puncture, try using a stick to feel inside the tire for any objects that may have made it.

 Step 2: Take The Wheel Off

-This is typically done by first removing the lug nuts, and then removing the wheel.
+This is typically done by removing the lug nuts and then removing the wheel.
 If the spare tire is installed, it should also be removed before proceeding.
 When the wheel is removed, use a wrench to remove the hubcap bolts.
 Then, use a screwdriver to pry off the hubcap.
 Finally, use a socket to take the wheel off the car.

 Step 3: Evaluate The Puncture